Hi I'm Bridget

 Initially I was a member of the church because my parents were members before I was born.
 But now it is because I choose to be.
 I was baptised at 8 years old because I knew it was the right thing to do and I was so excited at the time.
-I have had many challenges in my life, death of a child, serious illness, divorce and have found the teachings of the gospel to be comforting and have provided me with direction when I have needed it most.
+I have had many challenges in my life, the death of a child, serious illness and divorce and I have found the teachings of the gospel to be comforting and they have provided me with direction when I have needed it most.

 Following the teachings of Jesus Christ means living and acting as He would.
 The scriptures record how often he had compassion on those that were often ignored or considered unworthy.
-He helped those from all areas of society and I have tried to be like Him in a similar way - accepting assignments at church, in the community and at work that have helped other people to raise their self esteem, feel loved, understand important truths, learn and improve skills in all kinds of areas and more importantly have helped people to change their lives for the better.
+He helped people from all areas of society and I have tried to be like Him in a similar way by accepting assignments at church, in the community and at work, that have helped people to raise their self esteem, feel loved, understand important truths, learn and improve skills in all kinds of areas and, more importantly, have helped people to change their lives for the better.
 As a result in acepting these assignments I have learned new skills, developed and discovered talents and improved myself in many ways.
-I have served on PTA committees, trained as a swimming teacher to assist at a local swimming club, helped raise money for a local hospice at charity events and promoted healthy eating at schools.
-At church I have been the pianist, playing for the main service (sacrament meeting), organising a choir, organising and participating in youth events and teaching various classes for children, teenagers and adults.
-I have also been a seminary teacher for 8 years in total - this is a four year study course for teenagers aged 14-18.
-It is run like a school course with semesters and breaks.
-A daily hour long class, often before school starts, that studies the scriptures and relates them to modern day life and events.
-This is a great programme that helped me when a teenager to evaluate my testimony and decide if this was how I wanted to live my life.
-Currently I assist in looking after a group of 12/13 year old girls - teaching a lesson on sundays and assisting in a weekly activity.
+I have served on PTA committees, trained as a swimming teacher, helped raise money for a local hospice at charity events and promoted healthy eating at schools.
+At church I have been a pianist, organized a choir, organized and participated in youth events and taught various classes for children, teenagers and adults.
+I have also been a seminary teacher for 10 years in totals.
+This is a daily hour long class, often held before school starts, where the scriptures are studies and related to modern day life and events.
+This is a great programme that helped me when I was a teenager, to evaluate my testimony and decide if this was how I wanted to live my life.